kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 ![alt text](imgs/prediction10.png)
 ![alt text](imgs/prediction11.png)

+This outstanding performance demonstrates the effectiveness and reliability of this configuration:

+* Hardware Type: *GPU*
+* Pretrained Model: *ResNet18*
+* Classifier Head: *Multi-Layer*
+* Optimization Algorithm: *SGD*

-This outstanding performance underscores the effectiveness and reliability of the ResNet18 architecture combined with the multi-layer approach and the Stochastic Gradient Descent (SGD) optimizer on GPU hardware.
-Additionally, it highlights the suitability of this model for gel electrophoresis image classification tasks in real-world applications, with potential benefits in scientific research.
+and highlights the suitability of this model for real-world gel electrophoresis image classification tasks, offering potential benefits in scientific research.

-## Conclusion

-This systematic evaluation provided valuable insights into how architectural decisions, optimizer choice, and hardware can impact model effectiveness.
-The best combination identified here demonstrates an optimized configuration for highly accurate gel image classification.